zeanli/Strengthened_GCN_Model_for_Polymer_Tg/README.md

 ```
 pythobn strengthen_personalized.py
 ```
-Three classic machine learning models are in the machine learning folder,you can change the data path and parameters as needed.
+this will generate a csv file contained 4 columns Three classic machine learning models are in the machine learning folder,you can change the data path and parameters as needed.
 To use MPNN model,You can follow the project documentation in https://github.com/chemprop/chemprop ,data needs to be replaced with the files in the dataset folder.